 Technical College System of Georgia Announces Three New College and Career Academies

-Governor Brian P. Kemp today joined the state board of the Technical College System of Georgia (TCSG) to announce approved grants totaling $9 million in bond funds to establish new College and Career Academies in Appling, Evans, and Union Counties.
-TCSG Commissioner Greg Dozier will award three partnerships with grant funds to establish the new College and Career Academies in the cumulative bond amount of $9 million ($3 million to each) and the cumulative cash amount of $225,000 ($75,000 to each).
+The State Board of the Technical College System of Georgia (TCSG) approved grants totaling $9 million in bond funds to establish new College and Career Academies in Mitchell, Candler, and Lumpkin Counties.
+TCSG Commissioner, Greg Dozier will award three partnerships with grant funds to establish the new College and Career Academies in the cumulative bond amount of $9 million ($3 million to each) and the cumulative cash amount of $300,000 ($100,000 to each).

 Three of Georgia’s technical colleges will partner with local education systems to establish the academies.
-Coastal Pines Technical College will partner with Appling County Schools to establish the Appling Regional College and Career Academy, Ogeechee Technical College will partner with Evans County Schools to establish the Evans Regional College and Career Academy, and North Georgia Technical College will partner with Union County Schools to establish the Union County College and Career Academy.
+Southern Regional Technical College will partner with Mitchell County Schools to establish the SOWEGA College and Career Academy, Southeastern Technical College will partner with Candler County Schools to establish the Metter College and Career Academy, and Lanier Technical College will partner with Lumpkin County Schools to establish the Lumpkin County College and Career Academy.

 “The addition of these three College and Career Academies in Georgia means we are providing more students with learning opportunities that link directly to workforce needs,” said TCSG Commissioner Greg Dozier.
 “More high school students will experience an education that connects the classroom to a career through valuable partnerships made with local industry.”

-The addition of these two will bring the number of College and Career Academies in Georgia to 52.
-More than 38,000 students are already enrolled in College and Career Academies throughout the state.
+The addition of these three will bring the number of College and Career Academies in Georgia to 55.
+More than 40,000 students are already enrolled in College and Career Academies throughout the state.

 To learn more about Georgia’s College and Career Academies, visit www.tcsg.edu/gcca